 Our school offers students the opportunity to earn a Pitt County Schools high school diploma AS WELL AS an associates degree and certifications from Pitt Community College.
-We are located in a beautiful new building directly on PCC's campus.
-Students become PCC students from the moment they enroll in our school.
-Ninth grade students usually take two PCC courses during their freshman year, so students and parents need to understand that the expectation for college level performance is the norm!
+We are located in a beautiful building directly on Pitt Community College campus.
+Students become Pitt Community College students from the moment they enroll in our school.
+Ninth grade students usually take two college courses during their freshman year, so students and parents need to understand that the expectation for college level performance is the norm!
 Students generally take the typical ninth and tenth grade core classes in English, Math, Science and Social Studies with PCS Early College teachers.

-So, how do we work with students and families to accomplish these goals?
+How do we work with students and families to accomplish these goals?
 We are a small school.
 Each class (freshman, sophomore, etc) has a maximum of 75 students which allows our staff to get to know each student.
 We are committed to educating the whole child.
 Through our AVID program we help students learn to function effectively socially as well as intellectually.
 Communication between staff, families, and the students is key to our success.

 How and When to Apply...

 Students can only apply to attend the PC Early College High School when they are enrolled in 8th grade.
 Transfers from traditional high schools are not accepted.
 Applications can be found by visiting your 8th grade school counselor's office.

 Applications are accepted only when students are in their 8th grade year, ready to begin high school the next school year.

 Applications are then scored on a rubric.
 Their are only 75 available slots.
 Students will be notified by email through their guidance counselor if they are not accepted.
 Students who are accepted are notified in person by our principal.